- Visit the beautiful Amalfi coast.

 Positano - The busy central Piazza dei Mulini is connected to a narrow downhill path and some occasional flights of steps that lead to the seafront.
 At Piazza dei Mulini, you must leave the car as all streets leading to the waterfront are for pedestrians only.
 The only way to reach restaurants situated on the beach, that serve fresh daily fish, is to go on foot.
 These streets also lead to the cathedral, ceramic shops, fruit vendors, and apparel retail shops.
 Positano is alive at night as well, with exotic nightclubs such as Music on the Rocks and various bars and cafes that remain open until the sun comes up.
 There is a short walk uphill to return to the car, ascending the mountain, returning to the main coastal road that leads to Amalfi.

 Amalfi - This coastal town is situated on a seafront port and a long stretch of pebbled beach.
 In front of the port of Amalfi is the only bus station along the coast.
-Behind this square lies the main shopping street of Amalfi, that ends at the furthest and highest point of the town.
+Behind this square lies the main shopping street of Amalfi, which ends at the furthest and highest point of the town.
 Along the pedestrian street are various bars and cafes, not to mention the many shops selling limoncello, casual apparel, swimwear, gifts, basic groceries, and of course, ceramics.
 However, if one would like to see more than just shops, Amalfi has some interesting sights to explore such as a spectacular cathedral along the coast, and a paper factory and its museum.
 There are also some highly recommended local restaurants, which your driver can suggest.

 Ravello - The road to Ravello is a slow uphill drive where you will pass several wineries and olive factories.
 Ravello is a rural village unspoiled by tourism, perched on top of a mountain cliff situated above Amalfi and Minori.
 It is famous for its breathtaking views and ancient monuments best exemplified by the gardens of Villa Cimbrone and Villa Rufolo.
 In high season, these gardens are rich in sweet scents of blooming flowers and the perfume of lemons.
 There are also many classical concerts held in the gardens of Villa Rufolo, located just off the main square of Ravello; tickets cost approximately 20 Euros each.
 Apart from the main cathedral and the history museum constructed in the basement of the cathedral, there are many other churches to visit near the town square.
-Along the narrow arches of Via Roma, there are a few small boutiques, and some traditional local restaurants with unique and exceptional cuisine.
+Along the narrow arches of Via Roma, there are a few small boutiques and some traditional local restaurants with unique and exceptional cuisine.

-You will have a driver only, not a guide for visits to attractions
+- You will have a driver only, not a guide for visits to attractions.